krinathakkar646/PromptX/README.md

-**PromptX: AI Security Framework for Large Language Models**

-PromptX is a multi-layered AI security framework that analyzes user prompts before they are submitted to Large Language Models (LLMs).
-It helps identify sensitive-data exposure, prompt-injection attacks, jailbreak attempts, privacy/compliance risks, and suspicious contextual intent.

 # PromptX: AI Security Framework for Large Language Models

 PromptX is a multi-layered AI security framework that analyzes user prompts before they are submitted to Large Language Models (LLMs).
 It helps identify sensitive-data exposure, prompt-injection attacks, jailbreak attempts, privacy/compliance risks, and suspicious contextual intent.